 - Tribal Climate & Health Adaptation Regional Cohort Training Series (8 webinars plus regional discussions, January – August 2020) – recorded webinars available at the bottom of the page

-Adaptation Planning Tool – Exposures, Impacts, and Strategies Inventory (EISI) tool (Updated October 2, 2019 BETA VERSION).
+Adaptation Planning Tool – Exposures, Impacts, and Strategies Inventory (EISI) tool (Updated May 5, 2019 BETA VERSION).
 This is a draft of a customizable companion tool that can support communities that are conducting adaptation planning.
 Information and data sources are compiled and organized to present information needed at several decision-making steps to help your community prepare to take the most effective actions.
 We are continuing to build functionality and improve information.
-The latest update includes more indicators and data sources (national and California specific).
-Please send questions or comments to firstname.lastname@example.org.
+The latest update includes more indicators and data sources (national and California specific), including those available from the California Tribal Epidemiology Center (CTEC).
+A step-by-step guide for using this tool and requesting CTEC data can be found here.
+Please send questions or comments to email@example.com.

 Survey Template – Climate Vulnerability Experiences and Priorities Survey for gathering initial community input.
 If you have a Google account, you can use this link to create and save a copy of this template to customize for your tribe.